alex-bul/alex-bul/README.md

-### Hi, legend of IT 👋
+### Hi 👋

 I'm Python backend-developer, who interested in entrepreneurship.
-I'm improving my skills in management, marketing now , but hard skills in development still with me :)
+I'm improving my skills in management, marketing now, plan to become product-manager, but hard skills in development still with me :)
-I plan to become product-manager 😲
+I also have basic skills in frontend-development (JS, React)

 📫 **Connect with me (social media and public profiles):**